zym234555/SukiSU-Ultra/docs/README-en.md

 ## How to use integrated susfs

+> [!Note]
+>
+> - Due to SuSFS version changes and unpredictability issues
+> - This susfs-main branch will only merge the latest new version after a full update
+> - Please keep an eye on the susfs branch to avoid build failures and incompatibilities caused by the various versions

 1. Use susfs-main or other susfs-\* branches directly, no need to integrate susfs again (supports non-GKI device builds)

 ```